A Variable Frequency Drive (VFD) Provides the Solution to Large Motor Starting Currents and Voltage Drops while Simultaneously Saving Thousands

 (Picture) Two different views of the reciprocating compressor.

 If the landfill energy developer found a way to stop their compressor from drawing so much current on start-up, the voltage drops in the surrounding community would stop.
 To do that, they needed to find a way to eliminate the high starting currents when they started their large motor.
-Variable Frequency Drives (VFD) not only have the ability to eliminate the high currents associated with starting a large motor, but they also have a very high power factor, helping to reduce voltage drops.
+Variable Frequency Drives (VFDs) not only have the ability to eliminate the high currents associated with starting a large motor, but they also have a very high power factor, which helps to reduce voltage drops.

 (Picture) Shown above is the 2500HP, 275 Amp Medium Voltage Drive after installation at the facility.

 A beneficial byproduct of the facility shutdown was the significant energy savings generated from using the VFD on the large compressor.
-After the VFD was implemented at the facility, less energy was used to operate the compressor which meant more energy available for sale going back to the grid.
+After the VFD was implemented at the facility, less energy was used to operate the compressor, which meant more energy available for sale going back to the grid.
 The energy savings realized for this specific facility has produced a verified savings in excess of $100,000 per year.
-In addition, there have been no customer complaints received concerning voltage drops caused by the compressor since the installation of the VFD at the landfill energy developer’s facility.
+In addition, there have been no customer complaints concerning voltage drops caused by the compressor since the installation of the VFD at the landfill energy developer’s facility.

 VFDs.com and EMC

 Based out of Salt Lake City, Utah, VFDs.com is a division of Energy Management Corporation (EMC).
 For over 30 years, EMC has been a leading provider of high performance Medium Voltage and Low Voltage Motor and Drive Systems.
 Services offered include: a wide variety of VFDs, custom VFD panels, engineering services, and drive repairs.